Time (Pink Floyd song): Reception

 In a contemporary review for The Dark Side of the Moon, Loyd Grossman of Rolling Stone gave "Time" a positive review, describing the track as "a fine country-tinged rocker with a powerful guitar solo by David Gilmour".
+Billboard and Louder Sound ranked the song number nine and number five, respectively, on their lists of the 50 greatest Pink Floyd songs.

 Film

 During live performances, the band back-projected a specially-commissioned, animated film by Ian Emes.
 The film was subsequently included as an extra on the Pulse DVD.